petershin/liferay-learn/docs/liferay-cloud/latest/en/updating-services-in-liferay-paas/understanding-deployment-types.md

 ## Configuring Deployment Types

-By default, the services in Liferay Cloud are pre-configured in order to fit a majority of use cases.
+By default, the services in Liferay PaaS are pre-configured in order to fit a majority of use cases.
 However, the deployment type for each service is configurable via the `kind` variable in the service's `LCP.json`:

 ```json
 {